aseceleanu/aseceleanu.github.io/_pages/publications.md

 We introduce the Seshadri region of a subvariety, a convex region packaging the classical Seshadri constants with respect to every line bundle simultaneously.
 We develop the theory of Seshadri regions as a measure of positivity along subvarieties and apply it to determine asymptotic Castelnuovo-Mumford regularity for ideal powers and symmetric powers on smooth projective toric varieties.

 * [The MacaulayPosets package for Macaulay2](https://arxiv.org/pdf/2510.22843) (with P. Beall, N.Kuzmanovski, Y.O.
-Li)
+Li) J. Software for Algebra and Geometry.

 We introduce the package MacaulayPosets written for the computational algebra system Macaulay2.